First Coinage Period of Kings Catherine and John of Navarre (1487-1495)

 NUMISMATICA GENEVENSIS, AUCTION 10, LOT 236 03.12.2018

-The sixth and final piece of the first set is from the Javier Bergua collection.
-Its photograph appears in the book “Historia de la Moneda de Navarra” (1991, Herper Argitaletxea) and is as follows.
+The sixth and final specimen of the first group is from the Javier Bergua collection.
+Its photograph appears in the book “Historia de la Moneda de Navarra” (1991, Herper Argitaletxea) and is shown here.

 Found: ……………